bezabu/bb-battleships/README.md

 - Calling shots

   - Test: Enter one letter or number.
-    - Result: The appropriate message is displayed and the user is prompted to try again.
+    - Result: The appropriate message is displayed, and the user is prompted to try again.

   - Test: Enter three or more characters.
-    - Result: The appropriate message is displayed and the user is prompted to try again.
+    - Result: The appropriate message is displayed, and the user is prompted to try again.

   - Test: Enter two letters.
-    - Result: The appropriate message is displayed and the user is prompted to try again.
+    - Result: The appropriate message is displayed, and the user is prompted to try again.

   - Test: Enter two numbers.
-    - Result: The appropriate message is displayed and the user is prompted to try again.
+    - Result: The appropriate message is displayed, and the user is prompted to try again.

   - Test: Enter a number followed by a letter.
-    - Result: The appropriate message is displayed and the user is prompted to try again.
+    - Result: The appropriate message is displayed, and the user is prompted to try again.

-  - Test: Enter a coordinate with a letter outside of the grid (Z1).
+  - Test: Enter a coordinate with a letter outside the grid (Z1).
-    - Result: The appropriate message is displayed and the user is prompted to try again.
+    - Result: The appropriate message is displayed, and the user is prompted to try again.

-  - Test: Enter a coordinate with a number outside of the grid (A9).
+  - Test: Enter a coordinate with a number outside the grid (A9).
-    - Result: The appropriate message is displayed and the user is prompted to try again.
+    - Result: The appropriate message is displayed, and the user is prompted to try again.

   - Test: Enter a coordinate that is inside the grid and has not been previously tried.
     - Result: The grid updates after the computer has played their turn and the message at the bottom of the grid shows the correct location.

   - Test: Enter a coordinate that has been tried already.
-    - Result: The appropriate message is displayed and the user is prompted to try again.
+    - Result: The appropriate message is displayed, and the user is prompted to try again.

   - Test: Continue entering coordinates until either the user or the computer has hit all warships.
-    - Result: The game ends and the user is asked if they would like to play again.
+    - Result: The game ends, and the user is asked if they would like to play again.

-  - Test: Continue entering coordinates until both the user and the coomputer hit all 5 ships on the same turn.
+  - Test: Continue entering coordinates until both the user and the computer hit all 5 ships on the same turn.
     - Result: Registered as a computer win and the player is asked if they would like to play again.
-Changed code to check if player has already won before declaring victory for computer.
+Changed code to check if the player has already won before declaring victory for the computer.
     - Redo test:
       - Result: Registered as a player win and the player is asked if they would like to play again.

 - Play again decision

   - Test: Enter a number when a string is .
-    - Result: The appropriate message is displayed and the user is prompted to try again.
+    - Result: The appropriate message is displayed, and the user is prompted to try again.

   - Test: Enter a string without the letters Y or N.
-    - Result: The appropriate message is displayed and the user is prompted to try again.
+    - Result: The appropriate message is displayed, and the user is prompted to try again.

   - Test: Enter "YN".
-    - Result: The appropriate message is displayed and the user is prompted to try again.
+    - Result: The appropriate message is displayed, and the user is prompted to try again.

   - Test: Enter "NY".
-    - Result: The appropriate message is displayed and the user is prompted to try again.
+    - Result: The appropriate message is displayed, and the user is prompted to try again.

   - Test: Enter "Y".
     - Result: The game begins again from the splash 'page'.